-Treatment should be begun as soon as the diagnosis is made.
-Manipulations consisting of passive stretching of the contracted sternocleidomastoid muscle should be performed by the parents after adequate instruction.
+Treatment of congenital muscular torticollis should be begun as soon as the diagnosis is made.
+Nonoperative treatment includes manipulations by parents as instructed.
+The manipulations consist of passive stretching of contracted sternocleidomastoid and other measures.

-First the head is bent laterally so that the ear on the side opposite the shortened muscle approaches the shoulder, then the head is rotated so that the chin approaches the shoulder of the affected side.
+For stretching, the head is bent laterally so that the ear on the side opposite the shortened muscle approaches the shoulder, then the head is rotated so that the chin approaches the shoulder on the affected side.

-During these manipulations, in order to obtain maximum stretching of the sternocleidomastoid muscle, the neck should be in comfortable hyperextended position and counter traction should be applied by holding the ipsilateral shoulder and chest.
+All the while, the neck should be in a comfortable hyperextended position.
+Countertraction should be applied by holding the ipsilateral shoulder and chest.

-An additional method of stretching the sternocleidomastoid muscle is to make use of gravity by placing the infant supine on the mother’s lap with the head hanging into hyperextension.
+Another method of stretching the sternocleidomastoid muscle is by placing the infant supine on the mother’s lap with the head hanging into hyperextension.
 One hand stabilizes the shoulders and chest, and the other hand tilts the head laterally away from the contracted muscle so that the contralateral ear touches the opposite shoulder.
 The chin is then rotated toward the contracted muscle.

-It is important to hold the muscle stretched to the count of 10.
-The exercises should be performed 15 to 20 times in each direction, 4 to 6 times a day.
-In addition, the crib should be turned so that the infant’s unaffected side is against the wall and he will rotate his head to look toward the involved side when his attention is attracted, actively stretching the muscle when reaching and grasping for toys.
+It helps to keep the crib turned so that the infant’s unaffected side is against the wall and he will rotate his head to look toward the involved side when his attention is attracted, actively stretching the muscle when reaching and grasping for toys.

-Ordinarily, if the stretching exercises are begun at a very early age and performed faithfully and correctly every day, the contracture of the sternocleidomastoid muscle will corrected and surgery will not be necessary.
+If the stretching exercises are begun at a very early age and performed faithfully and correctly every day, the deformity and contracture correct and surgery is often not required.

 The muscle may be divided at either end or at both ends.